NicholasIndorf/HipHopPopularity/README.md

 ## Evaluation
 Evaluation was done using accuracy and ROC-AUC scores.
 Of paramount importance is the model's ability to separate popular and not popular.
-Either way it false categorizes a song means wasted effort so minimizing both was prioritized.
+Either way it falsely categorizes a song means wasted effort so minimizing both was prioritized.

 Overall the Recurrent Neural Network worked the best, and seemed to pick up on some underlying patterns.
 It didn't work amazingly well, but +9.1% more accurate and +0.146 ROC-AUC means that this idea has real potential.
+Please read the notebook for a more in-depth analysis.

 ## Conclusion
-Even though the model only learned a little bit, it still has some potential for use.
+Even though the model only learned a little bit, it still has great potential and some utility.
 Instead of being used on the individual song level, it could be used with a collection of tracks as a first-pass seive to point out a sub-group of standout songs.
 My client runs a recording studio and knows many fellow artists so this still can be a useful tool.

 ## Next Steps
 Moving forward, I will be looking into incorporating non-audio features, different audio features, different neural architectures, and more input tracks.